Tanjib-Rafi/Local-Event-Planner/README.md

 - **Restricted Access**: Only authenticated users are permitted to create events and view the Dahsboard

+- **Validate Date**: User cannot choose past date/time from the calender to create event

 - **Redux State Management**: Implements Redux for efficient state management

 - **Search/Filter**: Supports search/filter based on event name, location and time range